Your Guide to Plaza de los Naranjos: The Orange Square in Marbella

 Despite the above, it still has the feel of an old village square where elders gather to discuss the latest gossip and locals meet for Sunday feats of churros.

-The Orange square is home to Marbella’s Town Hall and a great starting point for exploring the old town in Marbella.
+The Orange Square is home to Marbella’s Town Hall and a great starting point for exploring the old town of Marbella.

 When to Visit Plaza de los Naranjos